major macro economic indicators

 (e): Estimate (f): Forecast

-Very diversified economy, specialized in high-tech products and the green economy
+- Very diversified economy, specialized in high-tech products (automotive, aviation, telecommunications, nuclear power)

 Bills of exchange and promissory notes are neither widely used nor recommended as they must meet a number of formal requirements in order to be considered as legally valid.